shinsoj/techart/albedo_chart/albedo_chart.md

 Metals albedo values are between `0.5` and `0.98` (`180 sRGB` value and brighter).
 Lower values are for matte, higher are for polished metal.

-sRGB values are for the reference, may vary a little bit.
+These sRGB values are for the reference, may vary a little bit.

 * Iron  = `c4c7c7` (198, 198, 200)
 * Brass = `d6b97b` (214, 185, 123)